-Free shuttles provided by the port will drop you off at Huangpu Park near the northern end of the Bund.
-A 50 minute trip, if traffic is smooth.
+Free shuttles provided by the port will drop you off at Baoyang Road Station, where you can take the subway.

 By public transportation: From the terminal, you can take a taxi to Baoyang Road Station where you can take the subway line 3 to reach SH Railway Station.
 From the Railway Station, you can change to subway line 1 to reach People's Square Station.
 Then change to line 2 to reach East Nanjing Road Station and then walk to the Bund.

 The cruise terminal is about 50 minutes driving from Pudong Airport.
 You can also take the Malev Train (400+ km an hour) from Pudong and take a cab from there.

 Large ships could also dock at Waigaoqiao 15 miles to the east which was used before Wusong was open.